Complying with the FW Act for overworked employees

 By Charles Power

-Each week we read about another employer who has been allegedly not paying their employees for the hours they have worked.
+Each week we read about the overworked employees, who have been allegedly not paying their employees for the hours they have worked.

 These cases are often not concerned with employers applying a pay rate that is less than the applicable award rate.
 Rather, they relate to the use of weekly or annual salaries that build in an over-award margin, which is alleged to be insufficient for the hours actually worked by the employee.